 Currently, NASBA International Evaluation Services evaluates only for the CPA profession.

 International applicants must submit their official required documents via postal service.
 Official documents must be received via postal service directly from the issuing institution in order for the evaluation to be released to the requested board of accountancy.
 NIES will destroy official transcripts four times each year during January, April, July and October.
 A scanned image of all documents received will be maintained indefinitely.
 Please note that original documents that are irreplaceable WILL NOT be destroyed.

 Syllabi and Course Descriptions

 In order to prepare an evaluation report for the CPA examination, we may request an official syllabus or course description for all accounting and business courses at the post-secondary level (university level).
 A syllabus or course description may be required to assess your accounting and business studies at the post-secondary level for the CPA examination.
 An official syllabus or course description may be obtained from your university or college.
 Official syllabi or course descriptions must be on university or college letterhead or published on the university’s website.
 Please contact our office if you have any questions about providing syllabi or course descriptions for your accounting and business courses.

 We will evaluate coursework from accounting professional organizations on a case-by-case basis.
-If you have coursework from the Institute of Chartered Accountants or a similar organization, please send your official certificates and examination information along with study plans, syllabi, or course descriptions sent in a sealed envelope from the issuing organization
+If you have coursework from the Institute of Chartered Accountants or a similar organization, please have your official certificates and examination information along with study plans, syllabi, or course descriptions sent in a sealed envelope from the issuing organization